StyxOo/python-ai-article-topic-evaluater/parameterization/README.md

 After a successfull setup, You can create new vector representations for any text using the `get_vector_for` function.
 Most of the parameterizers save their results in json, as it takes quite long to set up all the vectors.
 It will only create new vectors, if a vector for a given article id does not yet exist, or when you set `force_create` to `True` in the setup step.

+> NOTE: If You pull changes from the repository or when changing the parameterization algorithms, make sure to remove their results folders to ensure new vectors are created